John Wilson (basketball)

-John Marion Raymundo Wilson (born January 18, 1987) is a Filipino professional basketball player for the Davao Occidental Tigers of the Pilipinas Super League (PSL).
+John Marion Raymundo Wilson (born January 18, 1987) is a Filipino professional basketball player for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).

+Wilson played college ball with José Rizal University where he won MVP honors in 2009 (Season 85).
+He was then drafted by the Barangay Ginebra Kings in 2010 PBA draft where he was selected into both the All-Defensive and All-Rookie Teams in 2011.
+He would play in the PBA until 2018.

+He earned much success in his post-PBA career, after joining the second incarnation of the San Juan Knights in the Maharlika Pilipinas Basketball League (MPBL).
+He won Most Valuable Player in 2020, two All-MPBL Team selections, and two all-star appearances.
+He also won MVP honors in the Pilipinas Super League in 2023 as well as a Super Five selection.

-Professional career
+PBA career

-Wilson was drafted by Barangay Ginebra Kings seventh overall in the 2010 PBA draft.
+Wilson was drafted by the Barangay Ginebra Kings seventh overall in the 2010 PBA draft.

 On August 23, 2012, Wilson was traded to the Air21 Express.
 The trade was a part of a three team trade that involved Barangay Ginebra, Air21, and San Miguel Beermen.

 On July 17, 2013, he, along with Nonoy Baclao, were traded Air21 to the Meralco Bolts in exchange for Carlo Sharma and Vic Manuel.

 On May 22, 2015, he was traded by Meralco to GlobalPort Batang Pier in exchange for Kelly Nabong and then he shipped to the NLEX Road Warriors in exchange for NLEX's 2016 second round pick.